TrellixVulnTeam/swahilipython_SCMU/Doc/library/re.rst

 In general, if a string *p* matches *A* and another string *q* matches *B*, the string *pq* will match AB.
 This holds unless *A* or *B* contain low precedence operations; boundary conditions between *A* and *B*; or have numbered group references.
-Thus, complex expressions can easily be constructed from simpler primitive expressions like the ones described here.
+Thus, complex expressions can easily be constructed kutoka simpler primitive expressions like the ones described here.
 For details of the theory and implementation of regular expressions, consult the Friedl book [Frie09]_, or almost any textbook about compiler construction.